 Figure 1: Task structure and logic. a, In Experiment 1 participants performed a two-stage Markov decision task.
 They were presented with two Stage 1 options drawn from a set of four possible options.
 These transitioned with variable probabilities to a set of Stage 2 options, which then transitioned deterministically to a set of drifting reward distributions. b, The logic of the experiment depends on a subset of critical trials.
 For instance, participants might be presented with options 1 and 2 in a setup trial.
 Upon selecting option 1, they experience a low-probability transition to the green state and experience a large reward.
-A model-free influence on goal selection uniquely predicts an increase in the selection of option 3 on the subsequent critical trial, because of options 1 and 3 share the common goal state of blue.
+A model-free influence on goal selection uniquely predicts an increase in the selection of option 3 on the subsequent critical trial, because options 1 and 3 share the common goal state of blue.

 Our analysis depends on a critical subset of trials (Figure 1b).
 For example, a participant is presented with the choice set (1, 2) at Stage 1 and chooses 1.
 Because 1 typically leads to the blue state, we assume that this participant’s goal was to transition to blue.
 On our critical trials, however, they experience a low-probability transition to the green state, and then experience a very large reward.
 A model-based system would discard this information because transitions to the green state are equally likely from all Stage 1 options.
 This renders forward planning toward green irrelevant.
 In contrast, model-free value update would increase the likelihood of selecting 1 on subsequent trials due to the positive reward history10.
 Our interest, however, is in the model-free assignment of value to a goal; in this case, the goal of transitioning to blue.
 If the experience of reward increases the likelihood of selecting blue as a goal, then participants should exhibit a greater likelihood of choosing 3 on the subsequent trial (when paired with either 2 or 4).
 Conversely, the experience of punishment should decrease the likelihood of choosing 3.
 This influence of the reinforcement history of choosing 1 on the subsequent choice of 3 cannot be explained by model-free update of a value to the specific action (choosing 1); rather, it depends on the assignment of value to their shared goal (getting to blue).

 We assessed trials of this type by comparing instances when the participant experienced reward vs. punishment following low-probability transition to the green state.
-The mean proportion of trials on which participants selected the congruent-goal option following positive reward (89%) was significantly greater than following negative reward (69%) t(134)=-12.5, p<.0001 (Figure 2a).
+The mean proportion of trials on which participants selected the congruent-goal option following positive reward (89%) was significantly greater than the proportion following negative reward (69%) t(134)=-12.5, p<.0001 (Figure 2a).
 Additional supporting analyses for all experiments are presented in Supplementary Information.

 Figure 2: Results.
-Bars represent that proportion of trials on which participants chose the goal-congruent action, averaged across participants.
+Bars represent the proportion of trials on which participants chose the goal-congruent action, averaged across participants.
 Whiskers indicate the standard error of the mean of these proportions across participants. a-c show results from Experiments 1-3, respectively. b, same trial type bars show the effect of reward experienced on trials of the same type (shape vs. color) while different trial type bars show the effect of reward experienced on trials of the opposite type.
-Error bars indicate one standard error of the mean.